-As coronavirus case counts dip, Geneva to reopen restaurants
+As virus cases dip, western Switerland reopens restaurants

-GENEVA (AP) — With most of Switzerland preparing for tighter lockdown restrictions because of COVID-19, the region of Geneva is going in the other direction — allowing restaurants to reopen on Thursday after a drop in cases from one of the world’s highest rates of infection roughly a month ago.
+GENEVA (AP) — While most of Switzerland is preparing for tighter lockdown restrictions because of COVID-19, the country’s French-speaking regions are going in the other direction — allowing restaurants to reopen on Thursday after a drop in cases from one of the world’s highest rates of infection roughly a month ago.

-Authorities in the Geneva canton, or region, that includes the city of the same name confirmed Monday the “strict conditions” for the reopening of eateries, just days after Swiss national authorities announced plans to tighten measures designed to fight the coronavirus.

-On Tuesday, after an urgent session of the Swiss federal executive body, Health Minister Alain Berset announced a proposal — to be discussed with the regions — to require the closure of shops, restaurants, gyms and other businesses open to the public no later than 7 p.m. every night.
+Authorities in five cantons, or regions, around the cities of Geneva and Lausanne are allowing restaurants to reopen, under strict conditions.

 In late October and early November, the Geneva region of about 500,000 people that houses the headquarters of the World Health Organization recorded over 1,000 new cases per day on seven separate days.